 “You can’t seriously be giving this depth of thinking away for free?” you say.
 “I would have expected to pay at least £9.99 for this”

-Ok enough nonsense, let’s get back to those meta-cultures…
+Ok enough nonsense, let us get back to those meta-cultures…

 What do we mean by a meta-culture?
 Meta-cultures are the mindsets, values, ways of working, cultural norms etc that apply across companies.

 Different industries have different meta-cultures.
-There’s a set of assumptions about how you run a retail business that are different to the assumptions that inform the culture of a bank.
+Theres a set of assumptions about how you run a retail business that are different to the assumptions that inform the culture of a bank.
 The stronger the meta-culture, the more companies within an industry or profession tend to look alike.
-There really isn’t that much variety in culture and ways of working of big city law firms for example.
+There really is not that much variety in culture and ways of working of big city law firms for example.

 Geographies also have different organisational meta-cultures.
 There are different assumptions that influence the culture of companies in Japan, compared with France, Germany or the US.